ZhengxiangShi/zhengxiangshi.github.io/_pages/about.md

 <!-- ------ -->
 Welcome to my personal page! :basketball: :octocat:

 Now I am a PhD student at University College London, affiliated with [SpaceTimeLab](https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/research/groups-centres-and-sections/spacetimelab) and [Web Intelligence Group](http://wi.cs.ucl.ac.uk).
+Prior to that, I obtain Master degree from University College London with *Distinction* and Bachelor degree from University of Liverpool and Xi'an Jiaotong-Liverpool University with *First Class Honor*.
+I am also a [Chartered Financial Analyst](https://en.wikipedia.org/wiki/Chartered_Financial_Analyst) (CFA) Level II candidate with rich internship experience in financial industries.

-My research interests lie in the area of machine learning, particularly in spatial language understanding and conversational systems.
-I am also working on the [2021 Alexa Prize TaskBot Challengehe](https://www.amazon.science/academic-engagements/ten-university-teams-selected-to-participate-in-alexa-prize-taskbot-challenge) with [UCL Condita Team](http://wi.cs.ucl.ac.uk/index.php/2021/08/14/the-ucl-condita-team-selected-for-the-2021-alexa-prize-taskbot-challenge/).
+My research interests lie in the area of machine learning, particularly in spatial reasoning over texts and conversational systems.
+Besides that, I am also working on the [2021 Alexa Prize TaskBot Challenge](https://www.amazon.science/academic-engagements/ten-university-teams-selected-to-participate-in-alexa-prize-taskbot-challenge) with [UCL Condita Team](http://wi.cs.ucl.ac.uk/index.php/2021/08/14/the-ucl-condita-team-selected-for-the-2021-alexa-prize-taskbot-challenge/).

 <!-- I focus on improving common-sense reasoning in conversational agents by equipping them with abilities to infer and understand spatial relations in natural language. -->